piranha/solovyov.net/src/blog/2020/a-tale-of-webpage-speed-or-throwing-away-react.md

 tags: programming, javascript, kasta
 ----

-Sometime in the past, I happened to get a job writing [Backbone.js](https://backbonejs.org/) app.
+Back in 2011, I happened to get a job writing [Backbone.js](https://backbonejs.org/) app.
 If you never did that, don’t.
 I was complaining about difficulties with composition left and right to whoever would listen.
 As I started digging into alternatives for the front-end, I discovered [FRP](https://en.wikipedia.org/wiki/Functional_reactive_programming) and [Flapjax](https://www.flapjax-lang.org/), and [ClojureScript](https://clojurescript.org/).
 The last one got me hooked on [Clojure](https://clojure.org/).
 I even did a [successful talk](https://fwdays.com/event/js-frameworks-day-2013/review/Functional-Reactive-Programming-&-ClojureScript) on FRP and ClojureScript (and precursor to [Hoplon](https://hoplon.io/), called hlisp).

 ## React